 So, I left the cheese on the grill, for only a couple more minutes, but the fire really stoked up and I didn’t have time to take pictures as it was melting through the grill grates!
 I only had time to pull it before it melted through and plated it.
 The brun-uusto cheese was not all that appetizing on the plate with the crackers, but it was delicious:

 So, I had the other half a few days later at my folks and thought I would show you how good it looks if not put over a blazing hot fire.
 Here it is on the Char-Boil 940X:

 The temp was pegged at about 250, and the fire was not nearly as intense, even though I put it right right over the hot coals, next to the meat loaf we did for Feast Magazine.
 There were a couple more inches between the coals on the Char-Broil than the kettle.
-After eight minutes it starts to melt out the side where I sliced it in half:
+After eight minutes of indirect grilling it starts to melt out the side where I sliced it in half: